nvaytet/survivor_bot/README.md

-# Snake bot
+# Survivor bot

-Template bot for the snakes game
+Template bot for the TilTheNightEnds game